Social Protection Initiative (SPI)

 About the Initiative

 Worldwide, social protection programs are growing in scope to help combat poverty and reduce inequality in low- and middle-income economies.
-Social protection refers to the wide variety of programs that aim to provide financial assistance to low-income families, insure against shocks, and break poverty traps.
+Social protection refers to the wide variety of programs that aim to provide financial assistance to low-income families, insure against shocks, break poverty traps, and support people throughout the life cycle.
 Designing social protection programs for low- and middle-income country contexts, however, entails challenges that differ from those faced in high-income economies.
 For example, governments in these contexts may not have data on people’s employment status and incomes, which makes it difficult to effectively target benefit programs to those most in need.

 As social protection programs continue to grow in scope, it is critical that governments build robust systems that can both address long-term poverty and help vulnerable households adapt to economic, health, climatic, or other shocks.
 The Covid-19 crisis highlighted just how important these programs are in providing a safety net and sustaining livelihoods given challenging economic conditions, as these programs were scaled up quickly to address the health and economic crisis.